zenml-io/zenml-projects/customer-churn/README.md

 ![cloudkubeflowstack](_assets/cloudstack.gif)

-After you fulfill the prerequisites, now we need to Integrate with ZenML.
+After you fulfill the prerequisites, now we need to integrate with ZenML.

 1. Install the cloud provider